microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

         sudo nano /etc/udev/rules.d/tpmaccess.rules
         ```

-        - Copy the following into the file and then save the file:
+        - Replace the file with the following lines and then save the file:

         `<=1.1.4`